Derwent Water in Borrowdale

 The friendly staff in our shop will share their local knowledge with you if you're looking for inspiration and help planning your trip.

-Call in at our Keswick Lakeside shop to book a canoe trip with Keswick Canoe and Bushcraft, or hire your own canoe, kayak, stand-up paddle board or boat from one of the outdoor providers around the lake at the foreshore, Lodore, Nichol End and Portinscale.
+You can get out on the water by hiring a canoe, kayak, stand-up paddle board or boat from one of the outdoor providers around the lake at the foreshore, Lodore, Nichol End and Portinscale.